 Most states, including California and Texas, require that such a lawsuit be filed within two years of the date of the victim’s death.
 After that, the wrongful death beneficiaries may not have a legal right to file such a lawsuit.
 In several states the statute of limitations is only one year from the accident and in one state the filing deadline is five years.

-You should can and talk to a wrongful death attorney about the particular facts of your case and not just depend on what one reads online.
+You should talk to a wrongful death attorney about the particular facts of your case and not just depend on what one reads online.
 If the death was caused by a city state or governmental entity, then certain statutory notice requirements must be followed to the letter of the law.
 Those notice deadlines can be as short as 90 days.

 If the death was caused in part by a product defect, defective condition, design or construction on a property, the statute of repose will control.
 Even though one may have two years under a statute of limitation, the filing deadline under the statute of repose, may require an earlier filing of a lawsuit.
 Again, filing a death case can be complicated and must be researched immediately, so that no deadline is missed.

-There is no set formula or calculator for how damages can be split when a claim for wrongful death succeeds in court.
+In Texas, there is no set formula or calculator for how damages can be split when a claim for wrongful death succeeds in court.
 However, each survivor making the claim can receive a share of the wrongful death settlement.

 How that settlement is divided or distributed is up to the judge or jury in the case.
 But in a way it’s also up to their wrongful death attorney, since the attorney is the one who will make arguments to show the personal and financial losses suffered by each of the plaintiffs.
 The judge or jury then will divide payments among them given such individual needs.